 that’s not to say that every relationship needs to be put under a microscope and examined as a teaching experience – relationships that simply feel great and are a source of deep joy are some of the best gifts of living a magical life.

 a note – I’m not meaning to be flippant and say ‘you can spiritually bypass your way out of what hurt you so deeply by recognizing the teaching in it.’
-I’m not saying that. some relationships cause hurts that are grievous, serious, traumatizing, and it’s inappropriate to tend those via reading an article and trying an exercise – please don’t try. if that’s the case, beautiful sensitive one, please turn to a healer you trust with skills to help support you around relationships or events with high-level emotional charge. please take good care of your tender heart.
+I’m not saying that. some relationships cause hurts that are grievous, serious, traumatizing, and it’s inappropriate to tend those via reading an article and trying an exercise – please don’t try. if that’s the case, please turn to a healer you trust with skills to help support you around relationships or events with high-level emotional charge. please take good care of your tender heart.

-that said, for the purposes of this article, you’re invited to get curious about underlying spiritual teachings and healings that are of light-to-moderate emotional charge, if you feel resourced to right now.
+that said, for the purposes of this article, you’re invited to get curious about underlying spiritual teachings and healings that are of light-to-moderate emotional charge, if you feel resourced to right now. you might feel called to examine a personal dynamic, or a professional one in your role as a helper or healer.

 finding a relationship to be curious about